 5.4.3 Fundamental feature sets

-Container is used for storing the measurements of sensing device and whenever there is data measured from the sensing device, the data will be sent to the CSE for storage by sending a <contentInstance> create request from the originator where the encoded measurement is included within the payload of the <contentInstance> create request.
+Content sharing resources are used for storing the measurements of sensing device.
+Whenever there is data measured from the sensing device, the data will be sent to the CSE for storage in a content sharing resource from the originator where the encoded measurement is included within the payload of the resource.

-oneM2M sensing service profile consists of minimum features to implement Data Management for Container and ContentInstance functionality shown in Table 7.4.3-1.
+oneM2M sensing service profile consists of minimum features to implement Data Management for Container and ContentInstance functionality shown in Table 7.4.3-1 plus the features from at least one of Table 5.4.3-2 or Table 5.4.3-3 or Table 5.4.3-4.

 Table 5.4.3-1: Fundamental feature set for ADN profile 3